 The diagnosis of traumatic carpal tunnel syndrome depends on a history of trauma within the last few months that involved pain or injury to the forearms.
-It also depends on the presence of the signs and symptoms of carpal tunnel, keeping in mind what is innervated by the median nerve.
+It also depends on the presence of the signs of carpal tunnel, keeping in mind what is innervated by the median nerve.

 One test that is done for the diagnosis of carpal tunnel syndrome is the Tinel’s sign.
 This is a test where the doctor taps on the median nerve in the wrist.
 If the patient experiences a sudden “zing” in the hand, the Tinel’s sign is considered to be positive.

 The Phalen’s sign is a test where the patient flexes both wrists and puts the backs of the hands together.
 If the patient has numbness or tingling of the hand when this maneuver is performed, the Phalen’s sign is considered positive for carpal tunnel.
 In addition, the doctor checks the two point discrimination of the hand to check for numbness.

 The doctor can do EMG or electromyography.
 This involves inserting a tiny needle into the muscles of the arm and hand to see where the nerve is not conducting enough electricity to the muscles.
 Nerve conduction studies can be done to see which nerves are damaged.

 X-rays can check for other problems, such as osteoarthritis, bones that might have been recently broken or any dislocated bones.

 Ultrasound can be done to assess the size of the median nerve.
 It is an inexpensive test; however, its usefulness is as yet unknown.
 A better test is the MRI, which can detect swelling of the median nerve, narrowing of the carpal tunnel and the possibility of a loss of circulation of the blood through the carpal tunnel.